sig-gis/Liberia_NSC_ForestMonitoringTraining/08_class_SEPAL/02_classification.md

 **<font size = 3> Select bands </font>**

 For this example, we use a public asset created with the **Optical mosaic** tool from SEPAL.
-It's a Landsat mosaic of Liberia for 2014:
+It's a Landsat mosaic of Liberia for 2014 <font color = red> DO WE NEED TO SET IT TO "ANYONE CAN READ"? </font>:

 ```code
 projects/pc556-ncs-liberia-forest-mang/assets/liberia_2014_lc